mukaiizawa/Paren/man/man3/read-write.md

         read-line -- read 1 line.

     $out
-        write -- write in a format that can be read by read. write-byte -- write a byte BYTE.
+        write -- write S-expression in a format that can be read by function read. write-byte -- write a byte BYTE.
         write-bytes -- if BYTES is not specified write a bytes BYTES.
-Otherwise, write the length SIZE from the FROMth of BYTES. write-line -- write a bytes BYTES and new line(LF -- 0x0a).
+Otherwise, write the length SIZE from the FROMth of BYTES. write-line -- write a bytes BYTES and new line(LF -- 0x0a). print -- print multiple S-expressions in a more human-readable format. println -- print multiple S-expressions in a more human-readable format and new line(LF -- 0x0a).

 The initial values of `FROM`, `SIZE`, `START` and `END` are `0`, `(len BYTES)`, `""` and `"\n"` respectively.